oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is it Worth it To Fight a Traffic Ticket in Oklahoma?

 It depends.
 In the most unequivocal terms, Okla.
 Stat.
 Tit. §36–944 restricts a service provider from canceling or increasing an individual’s insurance premiums for speeding tickets received under Okla.
 Stat.
 Tit. § 37–11–8.
 However, the insurer may penalize the individual for other types of violations.
 Besides, there is a looming risk of having a criminal record after a serious traffic violation.
 Fighting a ticket may be worth it since everyone has the right to request a fair trial, and there is no penalty for losing a case other than the original sanction incurred.
-There is no single way to determine whether fighting a ticket may be worth it, but considering the following factors will help an individual decide:
+There is no single way to determine whether fighting a ticket may be worth it, but considering the following factors may help an individual decide:

 • Availability of evidence and witnesses to corroborate arguments